 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Make Cast Iron Peach Cobbler
+How To Make A Southern Peach Cobbler

 This recipe is popular all year round, but it's especially good in the summer when peaches are in season.
 The fresh, juicy peaches give the cobbler a delicious flavor that's hard to beat.

-- Preheat the oven to 350 F and spray the bottom and sides of a 9 - 10 inch cast iron skillet with non stick spray.
+Step 1: Preheat the oven to 350 F and spray the bottom and sides of a 9 - 10 inch cast iron skillet with non stick spray.

-- Spread sliced or chunked peaches out in a single layer in the cast iron skillet.
+Step 2: Spread sliced or chunked peaches out in a single layer in the cast iron skillet.
+Sprinkle the top of the peaches with ¼ of the sugar.

-- Add the flour, baking powder, salt, egg, and vanilla.
+Step 3: In a medium bowl use an electric hand mixer to mix the butter and remaining sugar.
+Add the flour, baking powder, salt, egg, and vanilla.
 Mix well until blended.
 Batter will be thick like sugar cookie dough.

-Peach Cobbler Serving Suggestions
+Serving Suggestions

 Since peaches harvest late into the Autumn, you can serve up a taste of the season during colder nights as well as in the summer!